extemporelang/extemporelang.github.io/_docs/guides/pattern-language.md

 Extempore's audio signal chain is highly flexible, so you can set up your noisemaking infrastructure in a way which suits you.
-However, if you're new to all this and just want to load up a few synths and samplers, then the best way to do this is to load the Extmpore sharedsystem.
+However, if you're new to all this and just want to load up a few synths and samplers, then the best way to do this is to load the Extempore sharedsystem.
 There's a separate guide on this, but for now you can load it by copy-pasting the following `sys:load` expression into your editor and evaluating it: